 —Tenant

-Tenants, landlords, and staff engaged
+Tenants, landlords, and staff engaged during research

 We conducted in-person and virtual research with tenants, landlords, brokers, staff, and subject-matter experts across New York City.